 So, while my answer may be unexpected, Handcrafted Soap may not be a better choice for you compared to Big Company Soap.
 There are certainly many differences between Big Company Soap and Handcrafted Soap, but they both foam and they both clean.
 It really comes down to personal preference.

-I prefer Handcrafted Soap because my skin prefers it.
+I prefer handcrafted soap because my skin prefers it.
 I hate that ‘just out of the shower crawling out of my skin itchy feeling’ and will do almost anything to avoid it.
 I also prefer handcrafted soap because I can pick and choose exactly what ingredients I'm putting on my skin based on the recipe.
 For example, I typically use something with oatmeal where coconut oil isn't the first ingredient in the winter.

 My advice – If you’re looking for something that just foams and cleans, Big Company Soap is the answer.
-If you’re looking to treat your skin to a variety of natural, skin loving ingredients, try Handcrafted Soap.
+If you’re looking to treat your skin to a variety of natural, skin loving ingredients, give handcrafted soap a try.

 Interested in that unique Soap you can't find anywhere else?
 Contact me, and let's create something personal just for you.